Washington, DC statehood

 U.S. citizens with no representation in Congress

-In the United States, our system of government is that we elect people who are empowered to represent our interests.
-Yet for more than half a million U.S. citizens living in the nation, this isn't the case.
+Our system of government is that we elect people who are empowered to represent our interests.
+Yet for more than half a million people living in the United States, this isn't the case.

 They are full U.S. citizens.
 They are subject to the same taxes as the rest of the country.
 When their youths turn 18 they must register with the Selective Service just as those in every other state.